mantidproject/mantid/dev-docs/source/MVPTutorial/MultipleViews.rst

 another widget.
 This can be very useful for creating small versatile widgets that may be used in multiple GUIs.

-We will combine the View from the exercise and the PlotView from the previous section into a single view.
+We will combine the View widget from the exercise and the PlotView widget from the previous section into a single view.
 To achieve this we will create a 'master' view:

 .. code-block:: python

     from __future__ import (absolute_import, division, print_function)

-    import PyQt4.QtGui as QtGui
+    from qtpy import QtWidgets, QtCore, QtGui
-    import PyQt4.QtCore as QtCore

     import numpy as np
     import plot_view
     import view

-    class MasterView(QtGui.QWidget):
+    class MasterView(QtWidgets.QWidget):

         def __init__(self, parent=None):
             super(MasterView, self).__init__(parent)

-            grid = QtGui.QVBoxLayout(self)
+            grid = QtWidgets.QVBoxLayout(self)
             self.plot_view = plot_view.PlotView(parent=self)
             self.options_view = view.view(parent=self)